futuweb/webpack-amdi18n-loader/README.md

 ],function(amdi18n){

     // By default, it will lookup `window._i18n.locale`,
+    // If not found, it will try to use the html[lang] attribute,
+    // For example: <html lang="en"> then language `en` was used,
     // If nothing found, `root` was used.
     // You can manully change the language by
     // `amdi18n.init(language)`;